sanjay1626/Password-Generator/README.md

   ![ScreenshotIntro](https://github.com/sanjay1626/Password-Generator/blob/main/assests/images/Screenshot1.jpg)

 # This project has the following features:
-*A generate button
++ A generate button
-    ..-This will send the user a series of prompts and confirm ..-After user input is collected(lenght & password criteria), random password will be generated using JavaScript
+    - This will send the user a series of prompts and confirm -After user input is collected(lenght & password criteria), random password will be generated using JavaScript
     ![ScreenshotLength](https://github.com/sanjay1626/Password-Generator/blob/main/assests/images/Screenshot2.jpg)
-..*A display Area
++ A display Area
-    ..-This will display the generated password based on user choosen passwrod criteria
+    - This will display the generated password based on user choosen passwrod criteria
      ![Screenshotdisplay](https://github.com/sanjay1626/Password-Generator/blob/main/assests/images/Screenshot4.jpg)

 # Psuedo Code and Project Requirements
-..*The user will be prompted to choose from the following password criteria:8 to 128 characters ..*The user will receive a confirm
+  + The user will be prompted to choose from the following password criteria:8 to 128 characters +The user will receive a confirm
-     ..-Password containing uppercase,lowercase,numbers & symbols
+     - Password containing uppercase,lowercase,numbers & symbols
-     ..-This will need to randomly generate a selection,using math.random and math.floor.
+     - This will need to randomly generate a selection,using math.random and math.floor.
-..*The application should validate user input and ensure that at least one character type is selected.
+  +The application should validate user input and ensure that at least one character type is selected.
      ..-if,else if statement
-..*Once all prompts are answered, the user will be presented with a password matching the answered prompts.
+  + Once all prompts are answered, the user will be presented with a password matching the answered prompts.

 # License
-    MonkeyBrain Inc.&#169
+    MonkeyBrain Inc. &#169

 # Author
   Sanjay Gonsalves